lintool/guide/ura.md

 + [DeeBERT](https://github.com/castorini/DeeBERT): Efficiency issues in transformer-based models, or how do I make inference go vroom!
 + If you're more interested in the data engineering or systems-building side of my work, the next steps might be to play with [Solr](https://github.com/castorini/anserini/blob/master/docs/solrini.md) and [Elasticsearch](https://github.com/castorini/anserini/blob/master/docs/elastirini.md) integrations with Anserini.

+You can get a sense of how active each research project is by looking at the recent commits, issues, etc.
+Typically, I'll pass you off to one of my graduate students who's leading the project you're interested in &mdash; to serve as a mentor.

+On question you should answer is whether you'd like to be on the critical path for our research or work on a side project.
+The critical path refers to things that are blockers for our research, for example, that are needed for the next paper deadline.
+A side project might be a new avenue of exploration that on one is actively working on.
+Both have their advantages and disadvantages.

+Being on the critical path means greater time committment, and that we'll be after you to deliver.
+This likely means that you'll get more attention from me and my graduate students.
+A side project is more likely more open-ended, but you'll likely get less focused direction; for these, you'll really have to take the initative.

 ## My Expectations

 Students often ask what my expectations are: the answer is, I have _none_.